rohan843/cybersecurity-notes/README.md

 **Asset**: An item percieved as having value to an organization.
 The value is generally determined by the cost associated with the asset.

-## Cybersecurity Framework: NIST CSF

-It is a voluntary framework that consists of standards, guidelines and best practices to manage cybersecurity risk.
+**Cybersecurity Framework: NIST CSF**: It is a voluntary framework that consists of standards, guidelines and best practices to manage cybersecurity risk.